time-rs/time/.github/CONTRIBUTING.md

 ## Continuous Integration

 Time uses [GitHub Actions] for continuous integration.
-Types are checked and the full test suite is run on Windows, Mac, and Linux on both the minimum supported Rust version (currently 1.40.0) and the most recent stable.
-Formatting is verified, as are clippy lints.
+Types are checked and the full test suite is run on Windows, Mac, and Linux on both the minimum supported Rust version and the most recent stable.
+Formatting is verified on nightly, and clippy lints are verified on stable.

 ## Formatting

 Time uses rustfmt for formatting, and uses a number of nightly features.
-As such, you will need to run `cargo +nightly fmt` before committing.
+As such, you will need to run `cargo fmt` before committing.
 Formatting is important, so not doing this may cause CI to fail!
+CI currently uses a pinned version of `nightly-2020-03-19`.

 ## Linting